 His Honours Assessment of the damages was as follows:

 |Future Economic Loss||$135,000|

-If you have been involved in a similar accident and have suffered serious injuries, you may be entitled to compensation for your injuries.
-For a free, no obligation consultation, contact Gerard Malouf and Partners Personal Injury Lawyers to arrange a free consultation with one of our Personal Injury Specialists.
+If you have been involved in a similar accident, and have suffered serious injuries, you may be entitled to compensation for the damages and losses you’ve experienced For a free, no-obligation consultation, contact Gerard Malouf and Partners Personal Injury Lawyers to arrange a free consultation with one of our Personal Injury Specialists.